ponylang/pony-tutorial/where-next/index.md

 ## A final word

 We're immensely happy that you have taken the time to start learning Pony.
 It's still a new and immature language with plenty of sharp pointy edges.
 You are going to get frustrated at times.
 Don't worry, it has happened to all of us.
-Drop by one of our support channel and someone will try to lend a hand.
+Drop by one of our support channels and someone will try to lend a hand.
 We want you to succeed.
 The more people who succeed with Pony, the more the community grows and the better it is for all of us.

 Welcome to the community!
 Have fun!